spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Overview

-Palette provides two ways to Backup and Restore k8s clusters:
+Palette provides two ways to Backup and Restore Kubernetes clusters:

-* Cluster Backup and Restore for a single cluster which is managed from withih the cluster
+* Cluster Backup and Restore for a single cluster which is managed from within the cluster
-* [Workspace](/workspace) Backup and Restore for multiple cluters managed from worspaces
+* [Workspace](/workspace) Backup and Restore for multiple clusters managed from workspaces

 # Cluster Backup and Restore

-Palette provides a convenient backup option to backup Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
+Palette provides a convenient backup option to Backup the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
 Besides backing up Kubernetes native objects such as Pods, DaemonSets, and Services, persistent volumes can also be snapshotted and maintained as part of the Backup.
 Internally, Palette leverages an open-source tool called Velero to provide these capabilities.
 In addition, multiple backups of a cluster can be maintained simultaneously.

 # Workspace Backup and Restore

 Palette users can create cluster backups from within a workspace (usually consisting of multiple clusters) and restore them later time as desired.
-Palette allows granular controls within a workspace for users to perform specific tasks withint the workspace, withtout haivng the ability to update workspace details.
+Palette allows granular controls within a workspace for users to perform specific tasks within the workspace, without having the ability to update workspace details.
 In order to provide granular access within a workspace for specific actions, Palette provides the following two roles:

 ## Workspace Operator